top of page

 Spacing refers to one marker that is directly between two bright dots.

-Spacing lines refers to an entire sand line that falls directly between two dotted sand lines.
+Spacing lines refer to an entire sand line that falls directly between two dotted sand lines.
 Spacing lines stretch the entire length/width of the arena.

 A & C Wall Pattern